jbmartin/SifteoBlickets/README.md

 The experimenter then lifted up one of the blickets and asked the child which of the other blocks was also a blicket.
 In the induction condition, the experimenter described two objects as being blickets and two as not being blickets.
 She then placed the blicket on the detector and asked the child which of the remaining blocks would also set off the detector.

+Jay: I think maybe a paragraph or sentence about what the study found, how this design deconfounds causal learning versus traditional categorization, etc... would make sense.

 ![][screen_shot]